francoiscolombo/code-java/README.md

 ### How to run?

-Simply run the jar or directly the class `com.fc.samples.restservice.UserManagement`.
+Simply run the jar or directly the class `com.fc.samples.restservice.UserManagement`, or you can build a docker container and run it (see below)

     java -jar build/libs/user-manager-1.0-SNAPSHOT.jar
     [main] INFO org.eclipse.jetty.util.log - Logging initialized @157ms to org.eclipse.jetty.util.log.Slf4jLog